absmach/magistrala-docs/docs/dev-guide/lora.md

 docker-compose -f docker/addons/lora-adapter/docker-compose.yml up -d
 ```

-**Troubleshouting:** The lora-adapter subscribes to the LoRa Server MQTT broker and will fail if the connection is not established.
-You must ensure that the environment variable `MG_LORA_ADAPTER_MESSAGES_URL` is propertly configured.
+**Troubleshooting:** The lora-adapter subscribes to the LoRa Server MQTT broker and will fail if the connection is not established.
+You must ensure that the environment variable `MG_LORA_ADAPTER_MESSAGES_URL` is properly configured.

-**Remark:** By defaut, `MG_LORA_ADAPTER_MESSAGES_URL` is set as `tcp://lora.mqtt.magistrala.io:1883` in the [docker-compose.yml][lora-docker-compose] file of the adapter.
+**Remark:** By default, `MG_LORA_ADAPTER_MESSAGES_URL` is set as `tcp://lora.mqtt.magistrala.io:1883` in the [docker-compose.yml][lora-docker-compose] file of the adapter.
 If you run the composition without configure this variable you will start to receive messages from our demo server.

 ### Route Map

 The lora-adapter use [Redis][redis] database to create a route map between both systems.
 As in Magistrala we use Channels to connect Clients, LoRa Server uses Applications to connect Devices.

-The lora-adapter uses the matadata of provision events emitted by Magistrala system to update his route map.
+The lora-adapter uses the metadata of provision events emitted by Magistrala system to update his route map.
 For that, you must provision Magistrala Channels and Clients with an extra metadata key in the JSON Body of the HTTP request.
 It must be a JSON object with key `lora` which value is another JSON object.
 This nested JSON object should contain `app_id` or `dev_eui` field.
 In this case `app_id` or `dev_eui` must be an existent Lora application ID or device EUI:

 **Channel structure:**